-That single data point is cross referenced with a number of open-source, third-party databases that help gain additional information.
+That single data point is cross-referenced with a number of open-source, third-party databases that help gain additional information.

 It may sound surprising, but it can be a tremendously powerful weapon for fraud prevention.

 As for how risky users are based on that info, it should be pretty self-explanatory.
-You can see if the login details look suspicious, if they are obviously created multiple times by the same user, or if they use stolen ID from someone else.
+You can see if the login details look suspicious, if they are obviously created multiple times by the same user, or if they use the stolen ID from someone else.